-IS-STM 08-06-23 AM/AFM PC1; IS-STM 08-05-23 AS/AFM BC1

-803.9.5 Window assemblies and other glazed openings.
-All window assemblies and other glazed openings shall be impacted in the center of the smallest glazed section, and at the lock side corner, or one interface corner, a corner within 6 inches from each edge.
+IS-STM 08-06-23 AM/AFM PC1; IS-STM 08-05-23 AS/AFM BC1 (edit in last sentence of first paragraph) 803.9.5 Window assemblies and other glazed openings.
+All window assemblies and other glazed openings shall be impacted in the center of the smallest glazed section, and at the lock side corner, or one interface corner, a corner within 6 inches (152 mm) from each edge.
 Where a lock/latch is provided on the test specimen, the corner impact shall occur nearest the lock/latch. as applicable. one interface corner as detailed See example in Figure 803.9.5(1).
-Where interior mullions or other glazed section joints and/or latches are present, the assembly shall be impacted centered on the mullion and at base of mullion.
-Use of this document constitutes your agreement to abide by the User Agreement located at the beginning of this document.

-impacts shall be applied on these features as shown See example in Figure 803.9.5(2).
-Interface hinge joints and primary latches, where present, shall be impacted.
-See example in Figure 803.9.4.1(2) on an additional specimen.
+Where interior mullions or other glazed section joints and/or latches are present, the assembly shall be impacted centered on the mullion and at base of mullion. additional impacts shall be applied on these features as shown See example in Figure 803.9.5(2).
+Interface hinge joints and primary latches, where present, shall be impacted on an additional specimen.
+See example in Figure 803.9.4.1(2).